MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 #### How to Use

 Wear the wrist sensors as you would wear a watch or FitBit.
-The sensors should be worn on each arm with the charging port pointed away from your hand as shown.
+The sensors should be worn snuggly on each wrist with the charging port pointed away from your hand as shown.
 The buckle is marked L or R to indicate left wrist or right wrist.
 Please be sure to wear each sensor on the correct wrist.

 <img src="/img/howto/mPerf/MSHRVwearingL.png">